superpower1/pacman/readme.md

 ## Install
 1. If you haven't installed ruby, please follow the steps of  https://www.ruby-lang.org/en/documentation/installation/ to install ruby (This app is built under version 2.4.3)
-2. `ruby game.rb` to run the simulator
+2. `ruby main.rb` to run the command line interface for the simulator
+3. `ruby read_file.rb` to read commands from a file to the simulator

 ## Intro
 After you run the app, it will create a 5*5 game board (bottom left corner is the origin(0,0)).